-GRADUATION APPLICATIONS During the fall semester of their final year at WTMC, prospective graduates will complete and submit the following forms to : WTMC Graduation Application WCC Application for Graduation (a separate application for each certificate and/or degree) WTMC Graduation/Diploma Form GRADUATION CREDIT REVIEW Each student must meet with the school counselor during the Fall semester of their final year to complete a Graduation Credit Review.
+· GRADUATION APPLICATIONS During the fall semester of their final year at WTMC, prospective graduates will complete and submit the following forms to : WTMC Graduation Application WCC Application for Graduation (a separate application for each certificate and/or degree) WTMC Graduation/Diploma Form GRADUATION CREDIT REVIEW Each student must meet with the school counselor during the Fall semester of their final year to complete a Graduation Credit Review.
 This meeting will ensure that the student meets both the WTMC and WCC graduation requirements for a high school diploma and their WCC certificate and/or associate degree.
 COLLEGE APPLICATIONS Students applying for college admission should apply to colleges during the fall of their graduation year.
 The WTMC counselor will assist students with the process.
-COMMENCEMENT Graduating students may participate in the WTMC and the WCC commencement, held during May, if they have: Met graduation requirements Purchased a cap and gown from WCC bookstore Completed a WTMC Graduation Portfolio Completed WTMC Exit Surveys Students graduating in both December and May can participate in the graduation ceremony.
+COMMENCEMENT Graduating students may participate in the WTMC and the WCC commencement, held during May, if they have: Met graduation requirements Purchased a cap and gown from WCC bookstore Completed WTMC Exit Surveys Students graduating in both December and May can participate in the graduation ceremony.
 CREDITS All credits on the WTMC transcript are in college format.
-GRADE POINT AVERAGES (GPA) WTMC grade point average for WTMC college prep transition courses WCC grade point average for college classes taken.
+GRADE POINT AVERAGES (GPA) The WTMC transcript reflects: WTMC grade point average for WTMC college prep transition courses WCC grade point average for college classes taken.
 Credits for other schools are not shown on the WTMC transcript.
 The student's previous high school transcript contains all credits received at their previous school.
 WTMC does not compute class rank.
-Graduation Requirements for both WTMC and WCC: An overall 2.0 GPA at WCC 2.0 GPA for each certificate and/or degree PORTFOLIO WTMC students complete a graduation portfolio that includes the following: Resume Letter of Recommendation Essay about your WTMC experience Reflection for Commencement REQUIREMENTS Students are responsible to meet the graduation requirements effective at the time of their entry into WTMC.
+Graduation Requirements for both WTMC and WCC: An overall 2.0 GPA at WCC 2.0 GPA for each certificate and/or degree REQUIREMENTS Students are responsible to meet the graduation requirements effective at the time of their entry into WTMC.
 These are listed in the Career Pathways workbook, which students complete during their first semester at WTMC.
 TRANSCRIPTS Students graduate with a WTMC transcript and a WCC transcript.
-WTMC transcript includes WTMC college prep classes, WCC college classes and the high school graduation date WCC Transcript includes classes taken at WCC and certificates and/or degrees earned For those requesting a transcript, the following information is included in the "Transcript Packet": WTMC official transcript Previous high school transcripts WTMC Profile
+WTMC transcript includes WTMC college prep classes, WCC college classes and the high school graduation date WCC Transcript includes classes taken at WCC and certificates and/or degrees earned